salfaris/shared-kmbook-content/content/lifestyle/transportation.md

 <Error>

-**Cycling is only recommended to those who are very skilled**.
+**Cycling is only recommended to those who are confident**.
 Statistically, there are more bus-cyclist accidents than bus-pedestrians.

 </Error>